canjiali/PARADE/README.md

     --rerank_threshold=$rerank_threshold
 done
 ```
-You should be able to see 5 sub-folders in the `output_dir` folder,
+You should be able to see 5 sub-folders generated in the `output_dir` folder,
 with each contains a train file and a test file.
 Note that if you're going to run the code on TPU, you need to upload the training/testing data to Google Cloud Storage(GCS).